Product Update

 4me Access and Security section with third party application

 This is also where users can revoke the permissions they provided to third-party applications.
-When a user revokes the authorization from an application, the access tokens that the application obtained from 4me for the user immediately stop working.
+When a user revokes the authorization from an application, the access tokens that the application obtained from Xurrent for the user immediately stop working.